About Us – Who We Are

 Beth Du Boff, Executive Director

 In many ways, my appointment was the fulfillment of a personal promise.
 Like many of our older clients, my Nana had Macular Degeneration in the last two decades of her life.
 I saw how difficult it was for a senior citizen to age in place, and obtain the services needed to remain independent.
 As a mother, I have also experienced how frustrating and difficult it can be to obtain specialized services for a child.
-Thankfully, the children and adults who are visually impaired or blind can count on a team of dedicated professionals to help them.
+Thankfully, the children and adults with blindness and visual impairments who are served by the Association for the Visually Impaired can count on a team of dedicated professionals to help them achieve independence.

 Clara – AVI Rehabilitation Teacher